TerribleDev/blog.terrible.dev/src/TerribleDev.Blog.Web/Posts/Hosting-dotnet-core-on-heroku.md

 ## Database Migrations

 There are several ways to handle database migrations.
 For simple webapps you can configure your app to do a migration on startup.
-More complex apps should shell into the `ef` command line.
+More complex apps should shell into the `ef` command line using [Heroku's procfile](https://devcenter.heroku.com/articles/release-phase)

 ```csharp
         public void Configure(IApplicationBuilder app, IWebHostEnvironment env)